NCBI VAST Search logo

 If you forget what your protein looks like and want to view its 3D structure, you may click on the [View] button of "View the Summary (graphical)" on the summary page.
 Besides viewing the structure in the graphics, you may click on the ruler for an entire chain to see the VAST structure neighbors for that entire chain; click on the bars for the domains to see the VAST structure neighbors for those domains.

-Where to see individual VAST structure neighbor?
+back to top Where to see individual VAST structure neighbors?

 The VAST structure neighbors are introduced to you by clicking links in the VAST Search result summary page.
 All neighbors are given their names and alignment footprints in the graphics on the neighboring page.
 Besides, the page has several options available for viewing the alignments, selecting a subset to display, sorting neighbors based on various measures and looking for possible structure similar candidates: